Ginja/puppet_stack/README.md

 At this time, this module is only compatible with the RedHat OS family (i.e. RHEL, CentOS, Scientific Linux, etc..).

 ##Usage
-This module has a lot of parameters to help you configure the finer details of each application stack, and there are only two required parameters:
+This module has a lot of parameters to help you configure the finer details for each application.
+There are only two required parameters:

 * ruby_vers, the value of which should be what RVM Ruby version you've installed
 * passenger_vers, the value of which should be the version of Passenger you want to install

-If you want to use this module on a production system, you'll have to rig a kickstart script to apply it, or do it manually:
+This module will most likely be the the first thing you run on a Puppet Master.
+The following is an example of how you may want to do that:

 ```bash
 # Get a root shell